ranenmichal/project_dsci_100/README.md

 - Age = quantitative

 ### Variable Meaning:
-- experience = this variable describes the level of skill to which a gamer cacn perform
+- experience = this variable describes the level of skill to which a gamer can perform
-- subscribe = this variable defines whether a gamer is registered for a subscription in the Minecraft game
+- subscribe = this variable defines whether a gamer is registered for a subscription to a gaming newsletter
 - hashedEmail = an email address transformed to protect personal information
 - played_hours = the number of hours played in a given time frame
 - name = the gamers inputed name